xareelee/XLTestLog/README.md

 ## How to use

-No code is needed to use XLTestLog.
+No additional code is needed to use XLTestLog.

 1. Include XLTestLog in your test target (see [Installation section](#installation)).
 2. Install [XcodeColors] plugin.